A little about Westbourne's own orchestra.

 The objectives/aims of the Westbourne Orchestral Society are to:

-promote and help popularise classical music by the presentation of concerts, normally six per year, and thereby providing education in the art and science of music
+Promote and help popularise classical music by the presentation of concerts, normally six per year, and thereby providing education in the art and science of music.

-provide a means by which musicians of various grades of competence can share the joy of making music together
+Provide a means by which musicians of various grades of competence can share the joy of making music together.

-form its playing members into a symphony orchestra to encourage musical talent and appreciation
+Form its playing members into a symphony orchestra to encourage musical talent and appreciation.

-and raise funds for various charities
+Raise funds for various charities.